canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q2/QuestionText.md

 You must add the following items to the class:

 - Methods:
-    - A `hearSecret` method that take two `String` one is the name of a friend and the other is that friends secret.
+    - A `hearSecret` method that takes two `String`.
+One is the name of a friend and the other is that friend's secret.
       Your methods should find the friends using the input name in the **friendNames** attribute and if the index of friend is i, it should change the value of **friendSecrets** at i to the value of the input for the secret.
     - A `writeInDiary` method which prints `I have the following secrets:` and then print each secret that the